anshul152003/anshul152003/README.md

 Outside of tech, I love exploring new places and cultures, and I have a deep interest in Hindi literature, especially poetry, which keeps me creatively inspired and connected to tradition.

 ## 🌱 I'm Currently Learning
-- Advanced React patterns
-- Microservices architecture
+- MERN Stack
-- Data Structures and Algorithms
+- Data Structures and Algorithms with Java
 - AWS Cloud Fundamentals

 ## 🛠️ Skills